LeoLuxo/dots/README.md

 For all I care, use this code for whatever, whenever, wherever.
 Frankly I'd be honored if these dotfiles were useful to anyone.

+TODO: add nx-refresh-hardware which re-generates hardwareConfiguration and copies it into here